 Jacques Couwels: Everything is fine.
 Thank you very much for inviting me to be here.

 Jacques Couwels: With pleasure.
 I am a business administrator with a master’s degree in finance.
-I have ten years of experience advising foreign investors that have an interest in opening a business in El Salvador.
+I have ten years of experience advising foreign investors that have an interest in opening operations here in El Salvador.
 I deal mostly with regulatory matters.

 Gold Service is a law firm that specializes in company incorporation, intellectual property services, and corporate and legal advice.
 It has more than twenty-three years of experience in the market.

-The Central American Group: So, you know everything that a foreigner needs to do when opening a business in El Salvador.
+The Central American Group: So, you know everything that a foreigner needs to do when opening a business in your country.
 To start with the first question, is it possible for a foreigner to open a company in El Salvador?

 Jacques Couwels: Yes.
 It is possible for a foreigner to in El Salvador.
 There is no restriction for either a natural person or entities.